 Creativity for Peace prepares the next generation of female leaders in Palestine and Israel.
 Since 2003, 207 young women have participated, beginning with a three-week summer program in Santa Fe, New Mexico where dialogue and art-making are the primary means of sharing experiences of life in the conflict, developing compassion, and learning to work together towards a common goal.
 The program continues year-round in Israel and the West Bank with many types of gatherings and trainings.
 Forty young leaders receive intensive emotional and practical leadership skills.
 Creativity for Peace’s distinguishing characteristics include its focus on women, cross-border work, and on leading in partnership as well as the depth and longevity of participation by its alumnae.

-EcoPeace—Friends of the Earth Middle East is at the forefront of the environmental peacemaking movement.
-As a regional organization that brings together Jordanian, Palestinian, and Israeli environmentalists, its primary objective is the promotion of cooperative efforts to protect the region’s shared environmental heritage.
-In so doing, it seeks to advance both sustainable regional development and the creation of necessary conditions for lasting peace.
-FoEME has offices in Amman, Bethlehem, and Tel-Aviv.
+EcoPeace Middle East is a unique organization that brings together Jordanian, Palestinian, and Israeli environmentalists.
+Their primary objective is the promotion of cooperative efforts to protect their shared environmental heritage.
+In so doing, they seek to advance both sustainable regional development and the creation of necessary conditions for lasting peace in the region.
+EcoPeace has offices in Amman, Ramallah, and Tel-Aviv.

 Economic Cooperation Foundation ECF is an Israeli policy planning think-tank dedicated to achieving an Israeli-Palestinian two state solution; to promote peace, security and prosperity for Israel and its Arab neighbors; and to promote Middle East regional stability.